garyrussell/message-stream-processing/README.md

 For more on registering components: https://docs.spring.io/spring-cloud-dataflow/docs/1.2.1.RELEASE/reference/html/spring-cloud-dataflow-register-apps.html

-### Consuming The Message Into The Custom Processor
+## Using The Custom Processor In A SCDF Stream

 To test the custom processor, create a stream that routes the messages from the 'simple-message-producer' through the processor and into the logs.